 Portable battery pack / Phone charger – You’ll probably be using your phone for photos, videos and the odd call here and there.
 Before you know it the enviable battery drain will occur.
 To combat this scenario, get yourself a hefty power pack that’s strong enough to breathe life into your precious phone several charges and will last you through the entire festival.
 This might be a bit costly, but trust us when we say it is one of the best investments for the festival you can make and will definitely pay off in the long run.

 Torch / Head-torch – Carry it in your backpack during the day for finding the tent at night while trying to navigate through a swarm of tents in pitch black.
-This is also when a head torch like the Pathfinder 21 LED Headlamp Headlight will do wonders, as it will enable you to go “hands-free” or while clutching on to last cider of the day.
+This is also when a head torch like this headlamp headlight will do wonders, as it will enable you to go “hands-free” or while clutching on to last cider of the day.
 Or in the likely case, you’d want to inspect those long-drops before sitting down (especially on the Saturday and Sunday).
 Multi-tasking is the name of the game.
 Oh, don’t forget those torch spare batteries while you’re at it.
 You could also take an extra torch and hang it in your tent.

 Duct Tape – If anything goes wrong with the tent, airbed or just about anything else rips, tears or leaks.
 Duct tape will be your savior.

-Bin Bags / Carrier Bags – Rain macs, weather-proofing for bags and clothes in a leaky tent are just some of the offhand things you can do with these bags, not to mention the obvious of using them to collect and dispose of your rubbish as well as to put dirty clothes / muddy stuff in when coming home.
+Bin Bags / Carrier Bags – Rain macs, weather-proofing for bags and clothes in a leaky tent are just some of the offhand things you can do with these compostable bags, not to mention the obvious of using them to collect and dispose of your rubbish as well as to put dirty clothes / muddy stuff in when coming home.

 CLOTHING AND ACCESSORIES